Much of life is spent either hitting or getting beaned by curve balls.

 When you can’t beat them, at least take a swing . . .

-After 14 years the billboard mod squad is still going strong (exhibits B-E).
+The billboard mod squad has been at it since 1994 and is still going strong (exhibits B-E).
 Instead of causing ruin, they have made the billboard on Hennepin internationally recognized.

 Evidence: while traveling in Sweden, Cotty Lowry struck up a conversation with a fellow tourist in the Ice Hotel north of the Arctic Circle.
 They had spotted Cotty from across the room and recognized him from his billboards on the side of Burch Pharmacy.